Adedotun-Adepoju/music-streaming-pipeline/README.md

 - Ensure you have an account with billing setup
 - Set up a new project if you do not have one
 - Setup Terraform [Terraform](https://github.com/Adedotun-Adepoju/music-streaming-pipeline/blob/main/terraform/README.MD)
-- Set up Kafka instance on VM [Kafka](https://github.com/Adedotun-Adepoju/music-streaming-pipeline/blob/main/kafka/README.md)
+- Set up Kafka instance on VM and publish messages to kafka topics [Kafka](https://github.com/Adedotun-Adepoju/music-streaming-pipeline/blob/main/kafka/README.md)
+- Set up Spark Dataproc cluster to consume messges from Kafka topics [Spark](https://github.com/Adedotun-Adepoju/music-streaming-pipeline/blob/main/spark/README.md)